vuejs/v2.vuejs.org/src/v2/guide/transitions.md

 ### Transition Classes

-There are four classes applied for enter/leave transitions.
+There are six classes applied for enter/leave transitions.

 1. `v-enter`: Starting state for enter.
-Applied before element is inserted, removed after one frame.
+Added before element is inserted, removed one frame after element is inserted.

-2. `v-enter-active`: Active and ending state for enter.
-Applied before element is inserted, removed when transition/animation finishes.
+2. `v-enter-active`: Active state for enter.
+Applied during the entire entering phase.
+Added before element is inserted, removed when transition/animation finishes.
+This class can be used to define the duration, delay and easing curve for the entering transition.

+3. `v-enter-to`: **Only available in versions >2.1.8.** Ending state for enter.
+Added one frame after element is inserted (at the same time `v-enter` is removed), removed when transition/animation finishes.

-3. `v-leave`: Starting state for leave.
-Applied when leave transition is triggered, removed after one frame.
+4. `v-leave`: Starting state for leave.
+Added immediately when a leaving transition is triggered, removed after one frame.

-4. `v-leave-active`: Active and ending state for leave.
-Applied when leave transition is triggered, removed when the transition/animation finishes.
+5. `v-leave-active`: Active state for leave.
+Applied during the entire leaving phase.
+Added immediately when leave transition is triggered, removed when the transition/animation finishes.
+This class can be used to define the duration, delay and easing curve for the leaving transition.

+6. `v-leave-to`: **Only available in versions >2.1.8.** Ending state for leave.
+Added one frame after a leaving transition is triggered (at the same time `v-leave` is removed), removed when the transition/animation finishes.

 ![Transition Diagram](/images/transition.png)